 This is the first step where customers place the order through the eCommerce platform (website or an online portal), and the seller makes a note of it.

-The second step where all the details of the order are processed and completed.
+The second step where all the details of the order being processed and completed.
 It is now ready for delivery.

 The last step wherein the delivery process is carried out.
 All the logistics components play a significant role in this step to ensure timely delivery to the customer.

 If you get the basics right and conduct your eCommerce business in the right way, you will surely enjoy good profits.
 Always remember that proper business planning and implementation are the keys to a successful online store.

 Create a Website to Start an eCommerce Business

 One of the basic things that you need to do while starting an internet or eCommerce business is to create a site.
 It can be an excellent platform for promoting your goods and services and make them popular with the target audience.
 To attract customers and buyers through search engines (like Google) your website should be adequately SEO (Search Engine Optimization) optimized.